 Inflation: DRIVING ON ANY TIRE THAT DOES NOT HAVE THE CORRECT INFLATION PRESSURE IS DANGEROUS.
 Any under-inflated tire builds up excessive heat that may result in sudden tire failure.
-Under inflation can cause many tire related problems.
+Underinflation can cause many tire related problems.
 Under inflation results in an overloaded tire resulting in decreased fuel economy, sluggish handling, and excessive shoulder wear, and also causes heat buildup which can result in catastrophic tire failure!
 Therefore, use a reliable air gauge to check tire pressure.

-In looking at light truck tires for the on/off-road market, tire companies in general do not offer a balancing warranty with their tires (BFG, Toyo, Nitto, or any other manufacturer).
+In looking at light truck tires for the on/off-road market, tire companies, in general, do not offer a balancing warranty with their tires (BFG, Toyo, Nitto, or any other manufacturer).
 At TreadWright we pre-static balance all our light truck tires (the 19.5" rim diameter sizes are excluded from this) less than 4oz here at the factory prior to the remolding process.
-In this way we work to ensure the best balance possible using the Static setting when the tires are mounted and balanced for your vehicle.
+In this way, we work to ensure the best balance possible using the Static setting when the tires are mounted and balanced for your vehicle.
 Each tire/wheel combination will balance differently so at times they may take between 1oz and 8oz to balance at installation.

 Shipping is done via FedEx Ground for the majority of our customers.
 Shipping times are not guaranteed but typically run 4-6 business days from the date of shipment.
 All deliveries are made without a required signature.
 You may call and place your order over the phone if you'd like your order to be Signature Required, however, additional fees will apply.
 You will be emailed a shipping notification as well as tracking information from FedEx when your order has shipped.
 If the tires are in stock when you order them, it will typically take approximately 4-6 business days for delivery to most cities in the continental US.
-Please allow 1-3 days processing time before your order is able to be shipped.
+Please allow 3-7 days processing time before your order is able to be shipped.

 This is what is called "Flash".
 Flash is created when rubber extends past the buff line of the tire.
-On a Bead-2-Bead remolded tire the recycled casing is buffed from the edge of the bead line, across the inner side wall, across the tread, and down the outer sidewall to the bead edge.
+On a Bead-2-Bead remolded tire the recycled casing is buffed from the edge of the bead line, across the inner sidewall, across the tread, and down the outer sidewall to the bead edge.
 The rubber inside the bead is not buffed or replaced and is the original rubber.
 Flash is the rubber that extends past the mold line and is unable to adhere to the non-buffed area.
 This is simply a cosmetic issue only and the excess rubber can be trimmed off with a razor blade.

-With a remolded tire the recycled casing‘s rubber is “Buffed” or ground off of the tire to insure proper bonding of the new rubber.
+With a remolded tire the recycled casing‘s rubber is “Buffed” or ground off of the tire to ensure proper bonding of the new rubber.
 This buff line extends part way down the shoulder or sidewall of the tire.
 When the new rubber is applied a thin veneer is applied to the edge of the “Buff Line.”
 This is simply a cosmetic issue common with Non-Bead-2-Bead tires.
 Sometimes with a tread only remold you will see some of the buff marks at the buff line on the recycled casing or you have a little extra non-bonded rubber known as "Flash".
-Lifting of the Flash can sometimes occur appearing that the rubber is coming off but it is only a cosmetic thin layer of rubber pressed out from the mold.
+The lifting of the Flash can sometimes occur appearing that the rubber is coming off but it is only a cosmetic thin layer of rubber pressed out from the mold.
 This is not a structural issue with the tire and is only cosmetic.

 All of our tires start out as a used casing.
 Some of these casings do require repairs and/or patching to ensure a safe second life to the tire.
 We repair all tires in strict accordance with RMA recommended practices.
-If, during the course of the life of the tires, you develop a nail hole or other repairable leak, TreadWright tires should be repaired like any other new tire using a plug/patch system, repairing the tire from the inside out.
+If during the course of the life of the tires, you develop a nail hole or other repairable leak, TreadWright tires should be repaired like any other new tire using a plug/patch system, repairing the tire from the inside out.